-Lifelong learners must be persistent, robust, confident and open-minded
+Lifelong learners must be persistent, robust, confident and

-around you, but on the whole world.
+just on those around you, but on the whole world.
 Just look at Abe.

-What Lincoln Learned
+Learning What Lincoln Learned

 in One Year as a Young Person

-to Study Lincoln's One Year in School
+to Study Lincoln's One Year in

-Including the Reading Writing, and Ciphering
+Including the Reading, Writing,

 President learned in his